-The 🧮 button allows all graphs on the page to be collapsed at once.
-The 🔚 button allows all graphs on the page to be expanded at once.
-This button makes it possible to increase the number of columns to be displayed for curves and other information.
+Collapse all The 🧮 button allows all graphs on the page to be collapsed at once.
+Expand all The 🔚 button allows all graphs on the page to be expanded at once.
+Add a column This button makes it possible to increase the number of columns to be displayed for curves and other information.
 Therefore, information will be grouped in the same column for each active interface.
-This button makes it possible to reduce the number of columns to be displayed for curves and other information.
-This link makes it possible to go directly to the network interface configuration module (Configuration > Network > Interfaces).
-This link allows going directly to the configuration module of network interfaces to be monitored.
+Remove a column This button makes it possible to reduce the number of columns to be displayed for curves and other information.
+Configure network interfaces This link makes it possible to go directly to the network interface configuration module (Configuration > Network > Interfaces).
+Go to monitoring configuration This link allows going directly to the configuration module of network interfaces to be monitored.